 Transcranial magnetic stimulation therapy, or TMS therapy for short, is a non-invasive, non-medication, FDA-approved medical procedure used to treat depression.
 TMS uses magnetic pulses to target specific areas of the brain associated with mood regulation.
 TMS has far fewer side effects than SSRI medications and can be just as, if not, more effective than traditional antidepressants.

-Furthermore, for individuals who find that SSRIs are not yielding the desired results or are struggling with side effects like brain zaps, consider exploring alternative treatments such as TMS therapy or Spravato nasal spray.
-There options are effective, FDA-approved, and typically covered by insurance.
-At Neuro Wellness Spa, individuals can access these innovative treatments under the guidance of experienced professionals, fostering hope for improved mental health and well-being.
+Furthermore, for individuals who find that SSRIs are not yielding the desired results or are struggling with side effects like brain zaps, consider exploring alternative treatments such as TMS therapy.
+TMS is effective, FDA-approved, and covered by insurance.
+At Neuro Wellness Spa, individuals can access all of our treatments under the guidance of experienced mental health professionals, fostering hope for improved mental health and well-being.

-If you have questions about alternative treatments for depression or another mental illness, call Neuro Wellness Spa today for an appointment with a psychiatrist.
+If you have questions about alternative treatments for depression or another mental illness, schedule an appointment with a psychiatrist.
+We offer medication management, TMS therapy, and in-person or online talk therapy, all covered by insurance.
+Get started today.